I'm experiencing anxiety or worry

 - Drink more alcohol to try to relax.

-We may no longer face the threat posed by wild animals but this response can still be life-saving when meeting real dangers like, for example, stepping in front of a speeding car.
+We may no longer face the threat posed by wild animals but the same threat response is still part of our bodily make-up.
+It can still be life-saving when meeting real dangers like, for example, stepping in front of a speeding car.
+Nowadays, however, causes of anxiety are not usually life-threatening and are more likely to be stressful or challenging situations, like these:

 - Getting stuck in a traffic jam.